 You can learn a little more about our lives below the weekly plans by clicking the Continue Reading button just below the three menus.
 Remember, these are plans, and plans change.
 Sometimes life alters those plans.
 Would you like a printable to help with your menu planning?

-Weekly Menu for Heather, Lisa, and Amanda:
+Weekly Menu for Heather and Lisa:

-- Salads with grilled chicken
+- Salad with feta and grilled chicken

 What do our households look like?

 Heather is married with six children, two are preschoolers, and four are teenagers.
 Three teenagers are there full-time; one is there mainly on weekends during school, but more whenever school is not in session.
 Family nights out are generally cost-prohibitive and saved for special occasions.
 We are working hard to eliminate takeout, a habit that developed when Heather’s depression flared badly for most of ’21.

 Lisa is a new widow with a child in their first year of law school.
 After her husband’s catastrophic diagnosis in 2020, she cooked daily, but the burnout from being in heavy lockdown during the past three years means there are days when she doesn’t want to cook at all and has leaned on takeout a little too much.
 She’s working on changing her cooking habits and adapting to this new journey with easy-to-prep skillet meals and foods that test her skills in the kitchen once again.

 - Multiple schedules

 All these things affect not only what we choose to cook but whether or not we have the energy or wherewithal (executive function) to make what we choose.
 We are no longer young adults, but we remember those years well.
 Home-Ec 101 was started, in part, by that overwhelming 4:00 pm dread of not knowing what to make that was a result of not having learned the life skills as kids.